 Toying with ML, we decided to delegate the heavy lifting to AI.
-We started by training datasets with a minimum of two years of production transactions.
+We started by using an open source machine learning platform and training datasets with a minimum of two years of production transactions.
 Grouping production by week, we were able to ask the machine to predict this year's week 52nd production.
 Using this projection, we added the percent of potential closes of pending production.
 This looks something like:

 AI projected outcome + (Pending Sales * Sell Rate) = Year-end projection

 1. A linear model that uses least-squares to approximate current year-end total production.